progressr: Parallel and Distributed Processing

 y <- my_fcn(1:10)

-Note: This solution does not involved the
+supported.
+This solution does not involve the

-.progress = TRUE
+.progress = TRUE argument that furrr

 implements.
 Because progressr is more generic and

-because .progress = TRUE
+because .progress = TRUE only supports certain future

-stop using .progress = TRUE
+stop using .progress = TRUE and use the

 progressr package instead.

-Here is an example that uses bplapply()
+Here is an example that uses bplapply() of the

 BiocParallel

-package to parallelize on the local machine while at the same time
+package and futurize() to parallelize on the local machine

-signaling progression updates:
+while at the same time signaling progression updates:

 library(BiocParallel)